ThoshHub/ascii2int/README.md

 ## Running Coverage Tests
 This project also comes with a tests.py file which can be used to run test cases using coverage.py which will show the code coverage.

+Before running these tests, the user will need to install coverage using:
+> pip3 install coverage

-The test file can be run with the following command:
+Then, the test file can be run with the following command:
 > python3 tests.py

 By default, the report will be built in /convhtml of the root directory where the project is located.